Integrations API

 Note

-integration endpoints can be configured with a SecuritySpecification
+https:// integration endpoints can be configured with a SecuritySpecification encompassing the following:

 A

-flag that toggles TLS certificate verification.
-It istrue
+secureSSLflag that toggles TLS certificate verification.
+It istrueby default.

 Note